 Posturography is the measurement of body response in maintaining posture during stable and perturbed conditions.(1) Both static and dynamic posturography utilize pressure plates that record the force used by the body in mediolateral (ML) and anteroposterior (AP) axis for maintaining balance.
 Difference being that in static posturography the force-plate platform is fixed and stable whereas in dynamic posturography, the subject or the platform itself are deliberately perturbed to test their ability in maintaining balance in unstable conditions.(1)

 The advantage of posturography over simple balance tests is that it is easily quantifiable and is sensitive to sway in normal body posture that might not be detected otherwise.
 These movements are recorded through movement in centre of pressure (COP).(2) Movement in COP is drawn on horizontal and vertical axes from which maximum range of sway in AP and ML direction is measured.
-Newer systems can extract many components from the COP movement, however simple AP and ML sway measures are the main focus of majority of the studies involving postural sway.
+Newer systems can extract many components from the COP movement, however simple AP and ML sway measures are the focus of majority of the studies involving postural sway.

 Body maintains its balance through synchronized working of muscular and neuronal systems.
-These include the sensory organs (golgi tendon organs, vestibular system, visual input), systems that process the sensory signals (cerebellum, cerebral cortex ) and muscles that carry out the required movements.(3,4) A deterioration in these systems due to aging makes a person more prone to falls.(5–7) Even though bone density plays a major role in fracture risk, falls are an equally important risk factor as frequent fallers are at a higher risk for fractures.(8) Few studies have previously studied postural sway as a risk factor for fractures.
+These include the sensory organs (golgi tendon organs, vestibular system, visual input), systems that process the sensory signals (cerebellum, cerebral cortex ) and muscles that carry out the required movements.(3,4) A decline in these systems due to aging makes a person more prone to falls.(5–7) Even though bone density plays a major role in fracture risk, falls are an equally important risk factor as frequent fallers are at a higher risk for fractures.(8) Few studies have previously studied postural sway as a risk factor for fractures.
 Some of them measured sway at the waist.(9,10) The Muramatsu study used force plate measures and studied multiple confounding factors.(11)

 Taking into account, balance impairment, along with bone density can help identify those at highest risk of fractures.(12) Our aim was to investigate if body sway measures are useful for long term fracture and mortality risk prediction after adjustment for muscle strength and other fracture risk factors.
 In addition, to study the combined effect of low bone mineral density (BMD) and high postural sway on fracture and mortality risk.